CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%/notice %}}

-From the undealy IP fabric perspective, routing between logical segments means absolutly nothing.
+From the underlay IP fabric perspective, routing between logical segments means absolutly nothing.
 As both segments share the same Overlay TZ, they still use the same TEP IP addresses (TEP VLAN) to establish overlay Geneve tunnel between hypervisors, so no additional configuration is needed on the switches.

 VM1 `172.16.0.1` on ESXi01 sends traffic to VM4 `172.16.1.4` on ESXi03:
 1. The packet reaches the T1 Router as its destination IP address in different subnet (T1 is logical router so the packet is still in ESXi01).